tellzee/My-Notes/DEVELOPMENT_EXPERIENCE.md

    - Benefit from visual examples
    - Work best with quick feedback
    - Use Google services for organization
-   - Limited PC access (specific hours)
-   - No admin rights on development PC
-   - Need solutions that work within these constraints

 2. Technical Setup:
    - Using Flutter for development